 Tip: Take the permit well in advance to hike on this route.

 A trail that defines the best hikes in Australia, Australian Alps Walking Track is a treat for all the daredevils out there.
 An extremely challenging and one of the longest trails covering the floors of Australia, this trail is spread around 655 kilometers ahead.
 With the terrain being brutal on certain points, this trail is definitely not for the faint-hearted.
 This long trail takes around 45 to 60 days, depending upon the speed to get covered.

 TIp: Do not try this trail if you are a beginner in hiking.
 This trek can get extremely challenging at certain points.

 One of the best places to hike in Australia, Thorsborne Trail is one of those adventurous escapes that has hidden jewels hidden at the end of the escapade.
 Leading trekkers and hikers to something extremely jaw-droppingly beautiful, this trail for hiking is a must-try for all the hikers out there.
 It takes around four to five days to complete the whole hike with the difficulty level being moderate.

 Tip: It is advised that one should book well-in-advance.

 So, that’s about it.
 If you’re an adventure enthusiast, do not forget to pick one of these hiking trails on your next vacation in Australia.
 Are you feeling enticed already?
-Well, don’t forget to pack a little extra in case you decide to change your mind and extend your holiday!
+Well, don’t forget to pack a little extra in case you decide to change your mind and extend your holiday for hiking in Australia!

 Looking To Book An International Honeymoon?